maemo-leste/maemo-user-guide/source/glossary.rst

     Handset symbol
       A handset is a component of a telephone that a user holds to the ear and mouth to receive audio through the receiver and speak to the remote party using the built-in transmitter.
 In the mobile phone technology, it is not present as a separate piece of equipment, being part of the phone itself, but it's still used as a graphic symbol, to indicate placing or ending a telephone call.

+    Email
+      A message sent through the :term:`E-mail` communication system.

+    E-mail
+      Electronic mail, a method of transmitting and receiving messages using electronic devices.

     Inbox
-      In the electronic mail (e-mail) communication system, the folder containing the received emails.
+      In the electronic mail (:term:`E-mail`) communication system, the folder containing the received :term:`emails<email>`.

     Outbox
-      In the electronic mail (e-mail) communication system, the folder containing emails to be sent.
+      In the electronic mail (:term:`E-mail`) communication system, the folder containing :term:`emails<email>` s to be sent.

+    POP3
+      :term:`POP` version 3, a protocol for retrieving :term:`emails<email>`.

+    POP
+      Post Office Protocol, a protocol used by :term:`e-mail` clients to retrieve e-mail from a mail server.
+Today, POP version 3 (:term:`POP3`) is the most commonly used version.
+Together with :term:`IMAP`, it is one of the most common protocols for :term:`email` retrieval.

+    IMAP
+      Internet Message Access Protocol, a protocol used by :term:`e-mail` clients to retrieve e-mail from a mail server over a TCP/IP connection.
+Together with :term:`POP3`, it is one of the most common protocols for :term:`email` retrieval.